seamusdemora/PiFormulae/UseGitOnRPiToGitHub.md

    If all goes well, you'll be prompted for GitHub userid & pswd, and changes will appear in the correct repo!

+14. If you *break sync* in your GitHub repo, [read this](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MacStuff.md#15-how-to-recover-a-bodged-git-repository).
+You can *break sync* in a local repo if you have multiple copies (e.g. on more than one local machine), and allow uncommitted changes to accumulate on two or more of these machines.
+Be careful - this can be **very messy**!

 <hr>

 ### REFERENCES: